LiyrAstroph/PyCALI/docs/getting_started.rst

 Installation
 ============
-pyCALI uses CMake to do building and compilation.
+PyCALI uses CMake to do building and compilation.

 The following installations presume that LAPACKE and CBLAS are installed in the default paths, namely, for LAPACKE, headers placed at /usr/include/lapacke and libraries at /usr/lib or /usr/lib64; for CBLAS, headers placed